MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/externaltables.md

 #### Artifact filtering logic

-When querying an external table, Kusto makes everything possible to filter out irrelevant external storage artifacts (blobs) for improving query performance.
-Here we describe the process of iterating on blobs, and deciding whether a blob should be processed.
+When querying an external table, the query engine filters out irrelevant external storage artifacts (blobs) to improve query performance.
+The process of iterating on blobs, and deciding whether a blob should be processed is described below.

 First, we build a URI pattern that represents a place where blobs are to be found.
 Initially, URI pattern equals to a connection string provided as part of external table definition.
 If there are any partitions defined, they and appended to the URI pattern.